geraldohomero/blog/geraldohomero/content/about.en.md

 ### **Archivist (Extension/UFJF)** · 2017-2018

-Extension Scholarship Holder in the project "History of UFJF", at the Cultural Heritage Laboratory (LAPA), working at the Memory Conservation Center (CECOM).
+Extension Scholarship Holder in the project "History of UFJF" at the [Cultural Heritage Laboratory (LAPA)](https://www.ufjf.br/lapa/), working at the [Memory Conservation Center (CECOM)](https://www2.ufjf.br/cecom/).

 Organization, restoration, acclimatization, and preservation of historical document archive.